-There’s no minimum SAT score, but since 84% of accepted students submitted SAT scores in 2017 it’s a good idea to send yours in if you scored highly, and applicants are required to submit the ACT or the SAT.
+There’s no minimum SAT score, but since more than three quarters of accepted students submitted SAT scores in 2019 it’s a good idea to send yours in if you scored highly, and applicants are required to submit the ACT or the SAT.

 Here’s a breakdown of UMass Amherst SAT Scores:

 |25th Percentile||50th Percentile||75th Percentile|